What Are The Best Denture Making Materials?

 Dentures are made of many different materials including composite resin, porcelain, acrylic resin, and acrylic.
-However, acrylic and porcelain are the most common and are used extensively by denturists for making custom dentures.
+However, acrylic and porcelain are the most common and are used extensively by denturists for making custom denture teeth.

-Choosing the right material for your dentures is important, as it affects their wearability and comfort.
-Your denturist will be able to guide you through all your options, but to give you an idea of which might be right for you.
+Choosing the right material for your denture teeth is important, as it affects their wearability and comfort.
+Your denturist will be able to guide you through all your options but to give you an idea of which might be right for you.

-Here are some of the ways in which porcelain and acrylic differ: (Porcelain vs. Acrylic)
+Here are some of the ways in which porcelain and acrylic teeth differ: (Porcelain vs. Acrylic)

 Porcelain is a much harder substance than acrylic, which results in better long-term durability over acrylic.
 Porcelain is better able to withstand the daily wear and tear on teeth, and helps to preserve the jaw movements when used in false teeth.

 Acrylic, on the other hand, faces faster abrasion and wears down more quickly over time.
 But it is also less prone to cracking and breakage than porcelain, meaning that while they may not hold up as well over the long term, they’re less susceptible to accidental breakage in the short term.

 Regardless of the tooth material, the base of dentures is most frequently made of acrylic.
 This allows acrylic teeth to be bonded chemically to the base while porcelain teeth, on the other hand, cannot be chemically bonded to an acrylic denture base.
 This creates a potential limitation and can affect the strength of the individual teeth affixed to the base.

 - Bone Loss

 Porcelain teeth tend to put more pressure on the gums and jaw bone, so they are not ideal for those who are experiencing bone loss.
 For denture patients with bone loss, acrylic is generally agreed upon as the way to go.